Male prostitution in Bangladesh

 Male prostitution in Bangladesh is not recognized in any official capacity within the country’s laws and the Penal Code.
-Despite this, many Bangladeshi men participate in prostitution, with male sex workers typically engaging with female clients, though some also have sexual encounters with male clients.
+Despite this, many Bangladeshi men participate in prostitution, with male sex workers having male clients but typically being married to women because of role expectations.
 Since Bangladesh is a majority Muslim and socially conservative country, homosexuality is generally discouraged and regarded as taboo.
 These negative attitudes towards homosexuality often force male sex workers to be extremely covert.
 Stigma surrounding male sex work and homosexuality also means that boys who are sex trafficked in Bangladesh are hard to identify and protect under Bangladeshi laws, male sex work is limited to less policed venues (such as the internet), and health outreach to the male sex worker population is extremely difficult.

 Laws and Penal Code

 Selling sex in a private setting is legal in Bangladesh.
 Buying sex is also legal.
 However, buying sex and soliciting in public is illegal.

 Penal Code sections relevant to sex work: